Nitamine/Amplicon-Data-Processing/README.md

 # Amplicon-Data-Processing

-This repository contains a system for processing 16S rRNA amplicon sequencing data that is optimised for microbial ecology research.
-It helps with quality control, taxonomy classification, and data visualisation.
+This repository contains a system for processing 16S rRNA amplicon sequencing data that is optimized for microbial ecology research.
+It helps with quality control, taxonomy classification, and data visualization.

 ## Features
 - Quality filtering of raw sequences.